iamalion/pig-dice/README.md

 };
 -->

-Test: It should add the points after each roll.
+Test: It will add the points after each roll.
 Code:
 Expected Output:

-Describe startGame()
+#### Describe startGame()
-Test: It will set Player 1 as the first player to roll
+Test: "It will set Player 1 as the first player to roll."
 Code:
 Expected Output: